A Connecticut Yankee in King Arthur's Court: Interdict

-Genesis, composition and contemporary critical response
+Genesis, composition, and contemporary critical response

 Twain's first encounter with the Morte d'Arthur occurred in 1880, when someone in his household bought Sidney Lanier's bowdlerized edition, The Boy's King Arthur.
-Whether he read this children's version or not isn't known.
-However he certainly read the unexpurgated work after his close friend George Washington Cable recommended it to him in November 1884.
-The pair were travelling on the lecture circuit as the "Twins of Genius" during the winter of 1884-1885 when Cable spotted the Morte on the front table of a Rochester, New York bookstore that both were perusing.
-Cable pointed to the volume and said "you will never lay it down until you have read it cover to cover."
+Whether he read this children's version or not is not known.
+However, he certainly read the unexpurgated work after his close friend George Washington Cable recommended it to him in November 1884.
+The pair were traveling on the lecture circuit as the "Twins of Genius" during the winter of 1884–1885 when Cable spotted the Morte on the front table of a Rochester, New York, bookstore that both were perusing.
+Cable pointed to the volume and said, "You will never lay it down until you have read it cover to cover."
 Twain bought this copy and read it in nearly one sitting during a train ride to their next lecture date.
-After the book's great success, Twain was careful to credit Cable for his inspiration, referring to him as "the Godfather of my book."
+After his own book's great success, Twain credited Cable for his inspiration, referring to him as "the Godfather of my book".

 Soon thereafter, in December 1884, Twain conceived of the idea behind A Connecticut Yankee in King Arthur's Court and worked on its realization between 1885 and 1889.
-The bulk of its composition was done at Twain's summer home at Elmira, New York and was completed at Hartford, Connecticut.
+The bulk of its composition was done at Twain's summer home at Elmira, New York, and was completed in Hartford, Connecticut.
 It was first published in England by Chatto & Windus under the title A Yankee at the Court of King Arthur in December 1889.

 Writer and critic William Dean Howells called it Twain's best work and "an object-lesson in democracy".
 The work was met with some indignation in Great Britain, where it was perceived as "a direct attack on [its] hereditary and aristocratic institutions".

 Analysis

-The book pokes fun at contemporary society, but the main thrust is a satire of romanticized ideas of chivalry, and of the idealization of the Middle Ages common in the novels of Sir Walter Scott and other 19th-century literature.
-Twain had a particular dislike for Scott, blaming his kind of romanticizing of battle for the southern states' deciding to fight the American Civil War.
+The book pokes fun at contemporary society, but the main thrust is a satire of romanticized ideas of chivalry and the idealization of the Middle Ages common in the novels of Sir Walter Scott and other 19th-century literature.
+Twain had a particular dislike for Scott, blaming his kind of romanticizing of battle for the Southern states' deciding to fight the American Civil War.
 He writes in Life on the Mississippi:

-For example, the book portrays the medieval people as being very gullible, as when Merlin makes a "veil of invisibility" which, according to him, will make the wearer imperceptible to his enemies, though friends can still see him.
+For example, the book portrays the medieval people as being very gullible, as when Merlin makes a "veil of invisibility" that, according to him, will make the wearer imperceptible to his enemies, though friends can still see him.
 The knight Sir Sagramor wears it to fight Hank, who pretends that he cannot see Sagramor for effect to the audience.